xiaoniuniu89/ci-pride-hackathon-team3/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the developers.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images were sourced from.

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.